It's Not As Complicated As You Think

 Don’t wait until the problem gets out of hand.
 Occasional weeds can be pulled and patches of moss indicate that the growing conditions must be improved.
 Apply a weed killer or moss killer promptly as soon as there is an obvious invasion.
 Lawn weed killers spread through the plant.
 Typical effects are twisting and contortion of weed stems and foliage, occurring within a few days of application.
 They do not harm grasses at normal dilution rates but should not be used on seedling grasses.
 There is a wide range of proprietary weed killers in various forms.
 The most popular method is to weed and feed at the same time.
 This is because selective weed killers work better when a nitrogen-rich fertiliser is used with it.
 Applying a fertiliser 1-2 weeks before weed killer treatment can be even more effective in controlling weeds.

-The lawn is aerated by driving in a fork or other spiked instrument at intervals to relieve compaction drainage is improved and new growth is stimulated.
+The lawn is aerated by driving in a fork or other spiked instrument at intervals to relieve compaction, when doing this drainage is improved and new growth is stimulated.
 Aerate at least once a year if the ground is badly compacted and moss is present.
 It should be sufficient to aerate once every 3 years if a hollow-tine fork is used.

 Raking the lawn with a spring-tine rake has several benefits.
 The build-up of thatch is prevented and the surface debris is removed.
 The removal of autumn leaves is essential never leave them on the surface over winter.
 Raking up creeping stems of weeds before mowing helps with their control.